dotnet/runtime/docs/design/mono/aot.md

 which contains pointers to the tables/structures.
 The AOT image contains:
 - the native code
 - data structures required to load the code
-- cached data intented to speed up runtime operation
+- cached data intended to speed up runtime operation

-The AOT image contains serialized versions of many .net objects like methods/types etc. This uses ad-hoc binary encodings.
+The AOT image contains serialized versions of many .NET objects like methods/types etc. This uses ad-hoc binary encodings.

 ## Runtime support